Oschiri

-Oschiri (Gallurese: Óscari, Óscheri) is a comune (municipality) and former bishopric in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 170 km north of Cagliari and about 40 km southwest of Olbia.
+Oschiri (Óscheri, Óscari) is a town and comune (municipality) and former bishopric in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy, located about 170 km north of Cagliari and about 40 km southwest of Olbia.
+It has 2,885 inhabitants.

-As of 31 December 2004, it had a population of 3,696 and an area of 215.5 km2.

-The municipality of Oschiri contains the frazione (subdivision) San Leonardo.
+The municipality of Oschiri contains the frazione (subdivision) of San Leonardo.

-Oschiri borders the following municipalities: Alà dei Sardi, Berchidda, Buddusò, Ozieri, Pattada, Tempio Pausania, Tula.
+Oschiri borders the municipalities of Alà dei Sardi, Berchidda, Buddusò, Ozieri, Pattada, Tempio Pausania, and Tula.